Devlin DeFrancesco

-Devlin DeFrancesco (born January 17, 2000) is a Canadian auto racing driver who competes in the IndyCar Series for Rahal Letterman Lanigan Racing.
+Devlin DeFrancesco (born January 17, 2000) is a Canadian auto racing driver who last competed in the IndyCar Series for Rahal Letterman Lanigan Racing.
 In January 2022, DeFrancesco won the sixtieth running of the Daytona 24, alongside his teammates Eric Lux, Patricio O'Ward and Colton Herta, in the LMP2 class.

 Early life

 DeFrancesco was born fifteen weeks premature on January 17, 2000, to Andrew and Cathy DeFrancesco.
 Weighing only a pound at birth, he was cared for at Toronto's Sunnybrook Health Sciences Centre until he was nursed back to health.

 Racing career

 Karting

-In 2014, DeFrancesco placed second overall in the Italian Championship and 3rd overall in the CIK FIA European Championship.
+In 2014, DeFrancesco placed second overall in the Italian Championship and third overall in the CIK FIA European Championship.
 In 2014, he sustained an injury to his wrist that required two surgeries and that kept him out of a full racing series for roughly year.
 As part of his rehabilitation, Devlin attended the Carlin Academy, where he used a combination of simulators and on-track testing to prepare for FIA Formula 4-style racing.

 In 2015, DeFrancesco was selected to be a part of the Generation Ganassi Driver Identification Program, a mentoring and talent development program sponsored by Chip Ganassi Racing aiming to identify and assist up to ten North American drivers between the ages of thirteen and eighteen.